 Sometimes, jackpots will get large enough that the overall house edge of a game moves into positive territory.
 Keep in mind that royal flushes are rare.
 This positive house edge will come with extremely high variance.

 A rarer form of video poker will pay an even bigger jackpot for a sequential royal flush.
 This is 10, J, Q, K, A in the right order across the screen.

-Casino based in Canada have loyalty programs.
+Real money casinos in Canada have loyalty programs.
 You get a card that tracks your play, awarding comps and discounts – and unlocking promotions.
 Some schemes are venue-specific – others work in multiple casinos in each province.

 Many schemes give you an instant $10+ in free play simply for signing up.
 With a low house edge, video poker games will accumulate points towards further free play slower than slots or keno games.
 You will be surprised how quickly those points add up.

 Online casino bonuses for video poker games

 Online casino bonuses come in different formats.
 Many casinos offer free play simply for downloading casino apps and registering an account.
 The most common form of video poker bonus matches your first deposit – giving you double the funds to play with.

 Like with live casinos, the low house edge of video poker games needs to be accounted for in your bonus calculations.
 Online casinos require that you play-through bonus credits a set number of times.
 Once you complete your play-through, your bonus is considered cleared – and you can withdraw any profits.

 You should check how each casino applies ‘weightings’ to their video poker games.
 This describes the percentage of your bets that count towards clearing your bonus for different games.
 While slots games are 100% weighted, video poker can be 25% or even less at some casinos.
 When you compare the play-through and weightings at different casinos – you will quickly see that some casino bonuses are easier to clear than others.